Hidden Gems in Kampong Gelam

 111 Arab Street

-Showcasing a modern take on ethnic fabrics, Utopia Apparel presents contemporary designs that fit beautifully in any millennial’s everyday wardrobe.
+Showcasing a modern take on ethnic fabrics, Utopia Apparels presents contemporary designs that fit beautifully in any millennial’s everyday wardrobe.
 No two articles of clothing from this homegrown label are the same, with each piece individually cut and crafted from traditional prints.
-Besides womenswear, Utopia Apparel also carries designs for men and children, so the whole family can look stylish together!
+Besides womenswear, Utopia Apparels also carries designs for men and children, so the whole family can look stylish together!

 Opening hours: Mon 11am – 8pm; Tue-Sat 11am – 7pm; Sun 11am – 9pm